chroltz/Directions-In-Markdown/propagation.md

 # __How to Propagate Plants__
 ---
 Propagation is growing a plant from a stem or root that has been cut from another plant.
-Cutting propagation is the easiest and most common method of propagating and almost every landscaping plant can be propagated using this method
+Cutting propagation is the easiest and most common method of propagating and almost every landscaping plant can be propagated using this method.

->WARNING: Scissors used incorrectly may cause harm to user, or cause damage to plant
+>WARNING: Scissors used incorrectly may cause harm to user, or cause damage to plant.
 ### Materials Needed:
 -  Scissors
 - An existing healthy plant